21 Powerful Headline Examples (+ How to Write Ones That Actually Get Read)

 22. Chocolate as Healer

 The secret to writing great headlines is that there is no secret.
 You only need to play.
-The more you practice coming up with compelling headlines, the better you’ll get.
+The more you practice crafting compelling headlines, the better you’ll get.

-And if you’re stuck as fork trying to come up with crafty headlines, get your buns over to the The Intuitive Writing School community where you’ll get the growing library of writing and editing resources, swipe files, templates, and the accountability you need to do the writing.
+And if you’re stuck trying to come up with crafty headlines, get your buns over to The Intuitive Writing Studio, where you’ll find a growing library of writing and editing resources, swipe files, templates, and the accountability you need to get the writing done — the intuitive, body-first way.

 If you liked this article, you're in the right place.
 Here are some other articles you might enjoy too: